Memory below the human world

-Sulphurous smells were once considered to enter our world from another.
-Once having emanated from the body, it could expose and separate sinners and moral deviants among the general population.
-While associated with Hell, the smell was believed to omit whenever sinful acts or behaviours were committed.
-In ‘Technologies of the Self’ (1982) the yellow mineral is referred as the first ‘device’ to enforce societal control in medieval Europe.
-Mapping of natural deposits for its extraction and sensory association of decay gave sulphur its mark of the devil.
-Careful invocation of mental imageries that further tied the mineral to the underworld and world of abject, sulphur responded to a demand in production of certain subjectivity towards bodies and plurality of their expressions.
-By altering sensory notions about the world, the self and our relationship with the unfamiliar - today we sense an increased residues of an alienated subjectivity.
+Sulphurous smells were once considered to have entered into our world from another.
+Once emanated from the body, they entailed separation of sinners and moral deviants among the general population.
+Over time, a production of mental imageries tied a distinct sensory link between imagined Hell and belief-systems that casted certain acts or behaviours as sinful, hence the brimstone smell would only omit itself in the presence of sinners.
+In ‘Technologies of the Self’ (1982) the yellow mineral is referred as the first ‘device’ that enforced societal control in the medieval Europe.
+At the earliest stages of mapping natural deposits for its extraction, the sensory association of decay and sulphur pointed towards new technologically informed behaviours with emergence of corresponding social norms.
+Careful invocation of narratives about the world of abject tied the underworldly mineral to a responding demand in production of new subjectivity, bodies and expressions all together.
+By altering sensory notions about the world, the self through our relationship with the unfamiliar - we sense residues of an alienated subjectivity.

 Kindly supported by the Mondriaan Fonds.